I am English. I am pleased to be so.

 Sometimes the moment is less than a heartbeat long.

-It takes away my ability to breathe, speak or blink without crying.
+It takes away my ability to breathe, speak or blink without

 That thing where your throat closes happens too.